 Meet the Editors

-Drew Voros is the editor-in chief for ETF.com, where he supervises the full suite of U.S. publications, newsletters and websites, including ETF.com, ETF Report, Journal of Indexes, HardAssetsInvestor.com.
-Drew has more than 25 years of experience in journalism, including serving as the longtime business editor for the Oakland Tribune and sister papers of the Bay Area News Group, as well as covering public entertainment companies for Hollywood trade papers Daily Variety and Variety.
-He also served as managing editor for HardAssetsInvestor.com prior to his appointment as U.S. editor-in-chief for ETF.com.
+Drew Voros is the editor-in chief for ETF.com, where he supervises the full suite of U.S. publications, newsletters and websites, including ETF.com, ETF Report and HardAssetsInvestor.com.
+He has more than 25 years of experience in journalism, including serving as the longtime business editor for the Oakland Tribune and sister papers of the Bay Area News Group, as well as covering public entertainment companies for Hollywood trade papers Daily Variety and Variety.
+Drew also served as managing editor for HardAssetsInvestor.com prior to his appointment as U.S. editor-in-chief for ETF.com.
 Drew is a 1986 graduate of the University of Southern California.

 With almost 20 years of experience as a journalist, and most recently, a stint in the brokerage business, Olivier is now a member of the ETF.com team.
 Previously, he was a financial adviser at Morgan Stanley Smith Barney and an editor at Bloomberg News, covering the fund industry from Boston.
 Before that, Olivier was a journalist at the Reuters News Agency in New York, serving as a copy editor and reporter, covering stocks, energy and the U.S. Treasurys market.
 A native Californian, a French speaker and a trained cook, he is a graduate of the City University of New York, where he majored in economic history.